 The vision is co-created with the community to describe the ideal future park.
 It is a big-picture statement that should inspire everyone toward a common understanding of the project’s overall goals and objectives.

-The new park will be a vibrant public space that fosters play, connection and relaxation for visitors of all ages.
+The new park at 20 Castlefield Ave. will be a vibrant public space that fosters play, connection and relaxation for visitors of all ages.
 It will balance spaces for play and active exercise with peaceful green spaces where people can escape the city and connect with nature.
 The park will have plenty of shaded accessible seating for people of all ages to relax alone or with friends and family.
 The park will be flexible, with the potential to host small events and adapt to the community’s evolving needs.

 The guiding principles are high-level directions that reflect the community’s most important values and ideas for how the park should look and feel.
 They help to clarify the vision statement and guide how the park should be designed by describing the desired outcomes.